Best Beaches in Zakynthos: Ranked by Someone Who Drove to All of Them

 If you haven’t decided where to stay yet, the base you choose affects how easily you can reach these beaches.
 Our where to stay in Zakynthos guide breaks down every area and what each one gives you access to.

-For the Navagio boat trip, book in advance — morning slots with small group operators fill up fast.
-Browse Navagio and Blue Caves boat tours here.
+For the Navagio boat trip, book in advance because morning slots with smaller operators fill up fast.
+Before choosing, compare Navagio and Blue Caves boat tours on Viator and check that the operator clearly explains the current no-stepping-on-the-beach rule.

-And if you’re still sorting out the driving side of things: check current rental car rates for Zakynthos here — picking up at the airport is the most convenient option and online prices are considerably better than the airport desk.
+And if you’re still sorting out the driving side of things, compare current rental car rates for Zakynthos before you choose airport pickup.
+Picking up at the airport is the most convenient option, and online prices are usually better than the airport desk.

 One practical note: some boat operators at Porto Vromi and smaller beach tavernas are cash-only.
 Our travel money card guide covers how to carry euros without losing money on conversion fees.